kwabenasapong/openpldoc/manual/source/configure.rst

 **Port Number:**
   You can use the default port number or change it to another number.
-If you do not understand this setting, you can leave it as is.
+If you do not understand this setting, you should leave it as is.

 **Remote URL:**
   Using the remote URL you have the ability to control the live service from another computer, netbook or smartphone that has a browser.

+**Note:** This URL is also used to map the value for OpenLP's Android app.

 **Stage view URL:**
   Using stage view gives you the ability, using a remote computer, netbook or